williain/multitools/doc/guide.rst

         def op(self, result, arg_one, arg_two):
             result.value=arg_one*arg_two

-    pl=multitools.ProcessList()
-    val=multiprocessing.Value('i',0)
-    pl.add(MyProcess(val,1234,5678))
-    pl.start()
-    pl.join()
-    print "Result",val.value
+    p=MyProcess(val,1234,5678)

-This example is more like the original class example, but it needs slightly less boilerplate code to make it work.  multitools.ipc.client.Process inherits from multiprocessing.Process, so it works in much the same way althogh note that your method is renamed back to op(), not run() this time.
+multitools.ipc.client.Process inherits from multiprocessing.Process, so it
+works in much the same way althogh note that your method is renamed back to op(), not run() this time.

+This Process type constructor automatically accepts arguments to pass through to self.op, so you don't need to write that code yourself.
+Note that if you pass a bad argument signature to the constructor, you'll get an exception when you start() it (like the original function-based example) not when you construct it (like the class-based example).

-If you do overload run() you'd need to put the code that takes the args in the class's __init__, and disable much of the supervisor functionality that follows - i.e. you might as well use multiprocessing.Process directly.
+If you do overload run() you'd need to put the code that takes the args in the class's __init__, and disable much of the supervisor functionality that follows - i.e. you might as well derive from multiprocessing.Process directly.

 Note the M_NAME constant defined (as None) there.
 That's just there to prevent a warning output by the Process constructor.
 We're slightly abusing its